gsisko/aws-bootcamp-cruddur-2023/journal/week3.md

 Anyway, that is it.
 It should probably be mentioned in some of the course videos.
 JWTs are quite complex and people argue over them a lot.
 It is nice that AWS cognito manages them for you, but you can still get into a lot of trouble.

+## Last note

+There also seems to be a problem with the app not being signed in for multiple panels, so I will try to fix that by next week.
+I am pretty sure it is a problem with andrew's github as well.
+Could be a token thing, I will check and have an answer next week.